iotaledger/hive.go/crypto/kzg/readme.md

 Package KZG implements functions needed for _Kate-Zaverucha-Goldberg_ polynomial commitments, also known as KZG, KZG10 and **Kate commitments**.

-The KZG commitments are needed to calculate vector committments for the implementation of `verkle trees`, a more efficient variation of a classic Merkle trees.
+The KZG commitments are needed to calculate vector commitments for the implementation of `verkle trees`, a more efficient variation of a classic Merkle trees.

 See: